peterantypas/maiana/README.md

 while listening for CLI commands.
 Persistent station data (MMSI, call sign, name, dimensions, etc) is stored on a 1Kbit EEPROM and is provisioned via the CLI.
 If this data is not present, the device will simply run as a receiver and never transmit.

 The circuit draws about 45mA from 12V in RX mode, and spikes up to 600 mA during transmission (for about 30 milliseconds).

-The latest design uses an RJ45 connector because Ethernet cable is widely available, cheap and offers enough signals to instrument controls such as "TX on/off".
+The latest design (not the one pictured above) uses an RJ45 as Ethernet cable is widely available, cheap and offers enough signals to instrument controls such as "TX on/off".
 I will include a reference design for a control box that I built but every boat is different, so your mileage will absolutely vary.

 ### Software